Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Since multiple simple functions may approximate a given function, its integral is defined as

-The sup taken over all measurable simple functions $s$ such that $0 \leq s \leq f$.
+The sup taken over all measurable simple functions s such that 0sf.

 Next all the nice properties of Lebesgue Integral are listed as propostions.
 Functions and sets are assumed to be measurable.